Marketing orchestration

 The platforms on this list are all credible.
 The difference is fit, and fit at enterprise scale is decided by the seven criteria that live inside procurement and IT governance, not by the demo.
 Score security and compliance, identity and access, CRM depth, global scale, SLA, cost and lock-in, and deployment model before you fall for a workflow builder.

 And question the default.
 The assumption that enterprise journey orchestration means migrating onto a bigger platform is the one that costs the most and stalls the longest.
-The teams getting results, across twenty countries and across 88 locations, kept their CRM and added orchestration on top of it.
+The teams getting results, across five industries and twenty countries and 88 locations, kept their CRM and added orchestration on top of it.

 For the broader, all-sizes view of this category, our guide to the top revenue orchestration platforms for 2026 is the place to go next.
 When you're ready to see what conversational orchestration looks like on top of your existing Salesforce or HubSpot, book a walkthrough with Zigment and bring your enterprise checklist.